 - Those free fridge magnets you get in the mail, don’t you?
 I do!

-- Used envelopes, when you open them, cut neatly along one edge to open the envelope so you get maximum list making space!
+- Used envelopes.
+When you open them, cut neatly along one edge to so you get maximum list making space!

-Depends on your stitch , these were mine for the various stitches but not an important factor for this project
+Depends on your stitch, mine are below, but not an important factor for this project

 Single crochet US ( dc UK) (10.1 x 10.1cm /4 x 4 inches) 20 stitches x 24 rows ( 4inches/10.1cm)